HawgBeat - Arkansas football availability report - Texas A&M week

 Arkansas football availability report - Texas A&M week

-The first availability report for Arkansas football's (3-1, 1-0 SEC) Week 5 matchup against the No. 24 Texas A&M Aggies (3-1, 1-0 SEC) was released by the Southeastern Conference on Wednesday evening.
+The final availability report for Arkansas football's (3-1, 1-0 SEC) Week 5 matchup against the No. 24 Texas A&M Aggies (3-1, 1-0 SEC) was released by the Southeastern Conference on Friday.

 Introduced over the offseason, availability reports will be updated daily ahead of Arkansas' SEC-opener Saturday.
 The final update will be provided 90 minutes before kickoff.
 Availability reports will only be issued for conference games, which is why none were supplied for the first three weeks of the season for the Hogs.